 A significant development within the All Blacks is a concept called continual learning, accepting that one does not know it all and embracing a learning culture.

 An important point to note is if the leadership does not develop and learn, they invariably cease to be of significance to their people.
 Some warning signs and consequences are disloyal staff, a loss in market share and an unhealthy working culture.
 Look at the graveyard of companies led by leaders who did not embrace change, such as Kodak, Sony Ericsson and Nokia.

 The All Blacks change things up every six months.
 Not only does it keep a fresh outlook, but it also prevents people within taking things for granted.
 This ensures that there is no complacency.

 With the current housing market boom, selling real estate has been relatively easy and has seen salespeople and leaders could become complacent.

 Getting comfortable is your enemy.
 A leader must be willing to constantly improve and add new dimensions to what they do.

-The real estate industry is facing challenging times ahead – not only from the economic environment but also other factors, such as technology, which are disruptive factors.
+The real estate industry is facing challenging times ahead – not only from the continual lockdowns, but also other factors, such as technology, which are disruptive factors.